Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 #### SSGCID

-As explained above, the SSGCID models of the S protein released by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> used large amounts of computational resources.
+The <a href="https://www.ssgcid.org/cttdb/molecularmodel_list/?target__icontains=BewuA" target="_blank">SSGCID models</a> of the S protein released by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> used large amounts of computational resources.
 Therefore, we might expect to see RMSD scores lower than those of our models.
 Like before, we will compare the models to the validated structure of (PDB: <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>).
 This time, we will assess the accuracy of predictions of a single chain as well as of the entire spike protein.

 | SSGCID | RMSD (Full Protein) | RMSD (Single Chain)|
 |:-------|:--------------------|:-------------------|